 It also features 5,500 BTUs per hour across steel burners and a porcelain-enameled cooking grate.

-We liked this boat grills model for its durable and lightweight design.
+We liked this boat grill for its durable and lightweight design.
 This tabletop model weighs just over 13.5 lbs, making it ideal for portability purposes.

 - Even-heating porcelain-enameled grate